Ationet/ationetdocs/ATIONet Network User Manual.md

 * **PAN:** Number of between 1 and 19 characters found in the identification.
 * **PIN:** The PIN of the identification.

-Note that depending on the type of identification, it will ask for certain items.
+Note that depending on the identification type, it will ask for certain items.
 For example, the TAG does not need a PIN.
-Also, if you select "Fleet" in the program type, it will not ask you to enter a loyalty program.
+Also, if you select **Fleet** in the program type, it will not ask you to enter a loyalty program.

 ### Identifications Models
 The models of identification vary according to the necessity of the client.
-They can be a Card type (a magnetic card), TAG, Chipkey or Manual Entry (A code entered by hand).
+They can be a Card type (a magnetic card), TAG, Chipkey or Manual Entry (a code entered by hand).

 ![Identification Models](https://github.com/Ationet/ationetdocs/blob/master/Content/Images/User%20Manual%20ATIONet/Administration/Identifications%20Model.PNG)